krystin-lo/weLoveMovies/README.md

 # weLoveMovies
-This project is designed to test your ability to build complex servers and access data through a database.
-To succeed at this project, you'll need to demonstrate that you can do the following:
+This project is designed to test skills on building complex servers and accessing data through a database.

+##Objectives
 - Install and use common middleware packages
 - Receive requests through routes
 - Run tests from the command line